TWO incredible prizes of a collector’s tome

 Joseph Banks’ Florilegium highlights the scientific discoveries of Captain Cook’s first voyage of discovery.
 The drawings and herbarium samples were recorded in a series of botanical illustrations and copperplate etchings that, for more than two centuries, remained stored in the British Natural History Museum to who Banks had bequeathed this unpublished work.

-The first edition was published in time to commemorate the 250th anniversary of the first of James Cook’s voyages on HMS Endeavour, when they set out from Devonport August 2018.
-The limited first print sold out within weeks with this second print in January 2018.
+The first edition was published in late 2017 in time to commemorate the 250th anniversary of the first of James Cook’s voyages on HMS Endeavour, when they set out from Plymouth August 1768.
+The limited first print sold out within weeks with this second print released in January 2018.

 The Endeavour undertook a scientific voyage of major discoveries being supported by the Royal Society.
 Its immediate purpose was to observe from Tahiti, the transit of Venus across the Sun.